 Planting flowers in your vegetable garden is a great way to reduce pests and increase biodiversity.

-Last year was the first time that I tried planting flowers with vegetables.
-I always had separate flower beds and vegetable beds, but then I started reading about why you should plant flowers with vegetables.
-It turns out that I missed out on some amazing opportunities in my garden.
+Last year was the first time that I tried different flowers to plant with vegetables.
+I always had a separate flower garden and vegetable garden, but then I started reading about why you should plant annual flowers with vegetable plants.

 I never realized that flowers deter pests, and I never considered that beneficial flowers attract pollinators.
 Many veggie plants need pollinators to produce a harvest!